New in calibre 0.7

 You can show/hide categories in the Tag browser by right clicking on them and add your own categories for quick access, by clicking the Manage user categories button.
 You can also edit entries in the Tag browser by right clicking on them.
 This will change their value for all books.
 For example, if you change the name of an author, this change will appear in the metadata of all the books by that author.

-You can Save you frequently used searches and bring them up with a single click in the Tag browser.
+You can save your frequently used searches and bring them up with a single click in the Tag browser.
 You can also use the saved searches to restrict what is shown in calibre.
 This will restrict the book list as well as the Tag browser.
 In effect, you have temporarily reduced your calibre collection to only the books matching the search.

 You can now merge book records and have calibre automatically merge the metadata and formats into a single entry for you.
 Accessed via the arrow next to the edit meta information button.